BrunoKrugel/resume/doc/resume_en.md

 - High Experience with Scrum Methodology.
 - Windows scripting to automate tasks.
 - Experience contacting clients, making visits, knowing the environment and analyzing possible improvements in the software.
-- High experience in developing and maintaining codes in COBOL.
+- High experience in developing and maintaining codes in `COBOL`.
 - Maintenance and development of modules for Industrial management, Management of service orders, Stock Management, Purchasing Control and Warehouse Management Systems (WMS).

 ## Projects